 What tickles your fancy?
 Blueberry muffins, orange cranberry muffins, banana muffins, or chocolate chip muffins?
 I like them all but never buy store bought muffins because have you looked at the servings of one small muffin!!!???
 At a bakery one muffin is about 2-4 servings and usually has a full days worth of fat and enough calories to take over lunch hour.

 So I offer you as many healthy muffins as you want on this blog because our family is muffin obsessed and I strive to keep them less than 200 calories each.

-First off, how are these gluten free oatmeal muffins even healthy?
+How are these gluten free oatmeal muffins healthy?

 - Flax Meal: Packed with fiber to aid in digestion and keep you full longer.
 Make sure to drink plenty of water!

-- Coconut Oi: High in saturated fat, but a healthy fat that helps to pump up the metabolism.
+- Coconut Oil: High in saturated fat, but a healthy fat that helps to pump up the metabolism.

 - Gluten Free Flour: No gluten!
 If you have Celiac disease or other wheat allergies, gluten free flour is perfect and does not cause stomach bloating in most cases.

-- Oats: Getting gluten free oats is perfect to use in recipes if you suffer from Celiac disease.
+- Oats: Using gluten free oats (make sure they are certified gluten-free) in baked goods is a perfect way to get whole grains in your diet if you suffer from Celiac disease.
 Oats are fiber rich, aid in flushing cholesterol from the body and are high in iron.

 - Spices: Cinnamon & ginger are anti inflammatory.
 Have properties that help decrease arthritis inflammation and swelling of the body.

 - Chia Seeds: packed with heart healthy Omega fats and fiber which keeps you fuller longer.